What is the MITRE ATT&CK™?

-This data enables security analysts to identify the threat and how to mitigate or eliminate it.
+This data enables security analysts to identify the threat, initial access point, and how to mitigate or eliminate it.
 MITRE ATT&CK mitigations are specific procedures that security teams can use to deal with each TTP.
 Each mitigation can be applied to different TTPs.

 The relevance of Linux in the cloud